ankschoubey/old-blog/_posts/2022-02-16-reading-documentation.md

 I find having a highlighter extension in Chrome to be extremely useful.

 Apart from the usual, the appendix sections contains many gems like FAQs and common references which make things easier.

+It the long run, it less time to read documentation end to end than to go through hours of stack overflow.